“I can’t imagine being in a house without pictures—It would be like walking around with no clothes on!”

 So you go for work that is visually energizing?

 Yes, that bring energy into your life, that make you wonder what’s actually going on here!
-I love that but I don’t want wall posters.
-I think the visual experience should stand on its own terms and we might not have the right words to describe it, it might not make sense, it can just be a riot of color or a mass of imagery, something that just makes you want to stand and LOOK.
+I think the visual experience should stand on its own terms, even though we might not have the right words to describe it.
+It might not make sense, it can just be a riot of color or a mass of imagery, something that just makes you want to stand and LOOK.

 Do you remember the very first piece of art that you ever bought?